sealuzh/cwb-benchmarks/sysbench/README.md

 ### sysbench::default

-Add the `sysbench` default recipe to your Chef configuration:
+Add the `sysbench` default recipe to your Chef configuration in the Vagrantfile:

 ```ruby
 config.vm.provision "chef_client", id: "chef_client" do |chef|